feyyazakkus/node-commerce/README.md

 # Node-Commerce
-Node-Commerce is a Node.js-based e-commerce application designed to provide a robust and scalable platform for online shopping.
-This application is built with modern web technologies and follows best practices to ensure high performance and security.
+NodeCommerce is a lightweight, server-side MVC-based e-commerce application built with Node.js, TypeScript and AWS DynamoDB.
+This project aims to demonstrate the use of session-based shopping cart functionality with a focus on simplicity and ease of use.

+This project is also designed for learning purposes, showcasing best practices in Node.js and TypeScript applications.

 <img src="https://github.com/user-attachments/assets/d8267e88-f736-480f-a3f2-8a11fde42ab5" width="500" alt="NodeCommerce">

+## Technical Stack
+- Node.js
+- TypeScript
+- AWS DynamoDB
+- Express
+- EJS

 ## Features
 - Product catalog with categories